h3itham/NTI-Final-Project-DevOps-Automation/README.md

     git clone https://github.com/h3itham/NTI-Final-Project-DevOps-Automation
     ```

-2. **Create `terraform.tfvars` File**: Create a `terraform.tfvars` file in the root directory of the project.
+2. **Create `terraform.tfvars` File**: Create a `terraform.tfvars` file in the root directory of the Terraform folder.
 This file should contain configuration variables specific to your environment.
-I allread added sample file you can use it.
+You can use the provided sample file or modify it according to your needs.
+Additionally, **ensure** you configure your remote backend or delete the existing one to work with a local Terraform state file.

 3. **Validate Terraform Configuration**: Before applying changes to your infrastructure, it's recommended to validate the Terraform configuration to ensure correctness: